 On her self-titled fourth LP, Annie Clark (a.k.a.
 St. Vincent) shares stories—inquests into social media, a naked standoff with a snake—on tracks that are at times glitchy and convulsive, at others woozy and rhapsodic.
-We talked with the newly silver-haired visionary prior to a show at the Wiltern and following the release of St. Vincent.
+We talked with the newly silver-haired visionary prior to a big NYC show, taking place the day after the release of St. Vincent.

 I’m not sure exactly what that is.
 After doing the Summer Sonic fest [in 2012] for Strange Mercy, I flew from Japan to New York and started rehearsals the next day for Love This Giant.
 Right after that, I started writing this record.
 I had all these ideas and pictures and notes that I’d taken, melodies that I’d recorded in my phone.
 The reason I don’t have writer’s block is because I’m collecting things.
 It’s like a squirrel; you save up for winter.

 What did you learn from working with David Byrne?

 The things I learned from David are more existential and outlook-based.
 He’s a totally fearless person.
 He doesn’t look back; he’s only ever looking to the future to satiate his creative mind…which is insatiable.
 I approached this record with a lot of fearlessness and thinking about not just the music—I got very excited about reinventing the visual world I’d built up.

 This album is a lot more dancey than your previous solo albums.